martinberlin/eink-calendar/README.md

 ### Our approach to make an easy E-Ink calendar

-- A screenshot to BMP endpoint that prints a webpage with the contents you need displayed on Eink (This does for you CALE)
+- A screenshot to BMP endpoint that prints a webpage with the contents of your Screen (This does for you CALE)
 - The Firmware driving the Eink display will wake up every hour and reads this screenshot only if it's in the Service times you define in CALE (Ex.
 Mon->Fri from 6 to 18 hours).
 Then it will stay in deep sleep mode, consuming less than 1 miliamper from the battery, until it wakes up again and repeats the loop.

 The goal is to build a dynamic calendar that is easy to install and has the lowest consumption as possible.
-We could reach a minimum consumption of 0.08 mA/hr using ESP32 [Tinypico](https://www.tinypico.com) please check the branch:
+We could reach a minimum consumption of 0.08 mA/hr using ESP32 [Tinypico](https://www.tinypico.com) please uncomment the Config.h if you use one:
-**cale_tinypico**

-In that branch we implemented the TinyPICO helper library to shut down the DotStar Led and the data lines to reduce the consumption to the minimum.
-Currently this was is lowest consumption record we could achieve with an ESP32.
+    // #define TINYPICO

+We highly recomment to use TinyPICO or a similar ESP32 board that allows having a deepsleep consumption of 0.1 mA or less if you want your battery powered display to work for long without being recharged.
+We don't provide any lifetime estimations since everyone can decide how often it refreshes and what battery to use, but we expect that even refreshing many times a day, will stand at least 1 month working with a fully charged 2000 mA/hr 3.7 Lion battery.
+Our goal is to build a product that can do it's job and stay out of the way, that needs no mainteinance and has a large battery lifespan.

 ### C configuration